cube-soft/cube.net/Readme.md

 ## Contributing

 1. Fork [Cube.Net](https://github.com/cube-soft/Cube.Net/fork) repository.
 2. Create a feature branch from the [release](https://github.com/cube-soft/Cube.Net/tree/release) branch (git checkout -b my-new-feature origin/release).
-The [master](https://github.com/cube-soft/Cube.Net/tree/master) branch referes some pre-released version of NuGet libraries.
+The [master](https://github.com/cube-soft/Cube.Net/tree/master) branch refers some pre-released version of NuGet libraries.
 See [AppVeyor.yml](https://github.com/cube-soft/Cube.Net/blob/master/AppVeyor.yml) if you want to build and commit in the master branch.
 3. Commit your changes.
 4. Rebase your local changes against the release (or master) branch.
 5. Run test suite with the [NUnit](http://nunit.org/) console or the Visual Studio (NUnit 3 test adapter) and confirm that it passes.